SAP-samples/teched2023-XP185v/exercises/ex4/README.md

 2. You can only see the user account with the company name **Bestrun**, due to the restriction that you applied to the access policy.

 <br><img src="/exercises/ex4/images/RestrictedListOfUsers.png" width="70%">

+If you would later like to return to the role-based authorizations, do the following:
+- Go to **Users & Authorizations** --> **Administrators** and enable all relevant access roles for you user
+- Go to **Tenant Settings** in the **Applications & Resources** section.
+Click on **Policy-Based Authorizations** and disable policy-based authorizations.
+Please note that when you do this, your custom policies will be deleted.

 ## Summary